1. What is robots.txt?

 Block one file or page

-Website owner wishes to give instructions to web robots they place a text file called robots.txt in the root directory of the web server. (e.g. https://www.twinztech.com/robots.txt)
+The website owner wishes to give instructions to web robots.
+They place a text file called robots.txt in the root directory of the webserver. (e.g., https://www.twinztech.com/robots.txt)

 Follow the below example screenshots and submit the robots.txt on webmasters (search console).